-We worked primarily out of Airbnbs.
-We didn’t count them all, but we stayed in 20 to 30 different ones.
-We had two requirements:
+We worked primarily out of Airbnbs for which we had two requirements:

 - Two rooms, separated by a wall so we could take meetings.

 - A decent internet connection.

 I spent most of my working hours on Zoom calls, and I had my laptop on my lap for about half of our trip.
-I would be sitting in couches, random chairs, and sometimes on the floor.
+I sat on couches, random chairs, the floor, and the car seat.
 A couple of times I used an ironing board as my desk.
 Many people asked me about neck, back or wrist pain; I never had any.
-This was probably due to a combination of luck, energy from the amazing experience of the trip itself, and proper deadlifts as a prevention mechanism.
+This was probably due to a combination of luck and proper deadlifts.

 Since we did about 20k miles, I'll add 20 interesting facts and 20 photos.

 20 fun facts

 - In a Perkins in Rapid City, South Dakota, the waitress picked up our accent and asked us, "Are you from foreign lands?
-Welcome to America!"
-She genuinely seemed surprised to find a different accent, so we didn't find it offensive at all.
-Although that same day, South Dakota's governor tweeted this, and it was an interesting contrast.
+Welcome to America 🇺🇸" She genuinely seemed surprised to find a different accent, so we didn't find it offensive.

 - Driving through Kansas, Missouri, Indiana and Ohio is an intense exercise of self-reflection.
 There is literally nothing to look at, so you end up looking within.